4skinSkywalker/EthersModal/README.md

 };
 ```

-The connection property is an asynchronous function that should return ethers provider and signer, a function `getNetwork` which has to return an object of type `{ chainId: string | number }` and a function `getAccounts` that has to return either an array of addresses or a single standalone address.
+The connector methods is asynchronous and have to return an ethers provider and signer, a function `getNetwork` which has to return an object of type `{ chainId: string | number }` and a function `getAccounts` that has to return an array of addresses or a single standalone address.

 ## Customization